 I enjoy analysing commercials, trying to figure out what the company’s motives are and how their marketing movements change according to what’s trending.
 And then, if I can, apply what I’ve learned to my company.

-My habits have lead me to some troubles, I’m not going to lie.
+My habits have caused me some troubles, I’m not going to lie.
 Some might call it an obsession.
 Friends of mine have complained.
 In their words, ‘I see marketing everywhere, all the time.
 It’s annoying.’
 And I understand, I guess.
 But whenever I hear something like that, all I can think is: ‘But marketing IS everywhere!’

 I can’t help it.
 I find it fascinating.
 People do it without even knowing what the word means!
 It was only christened as ‘Marketing’ a few years ago, but it was born a long, long time ago when some poor old sap was promised long life and fortune if he exchanged his daughter for a couple of camels and got donkeys instead.
 (I have proof of this, of course, some ‘professionals’ might refer to it as a hunch, but still… Technicalities…)

-Anyway, for today’s article I wanted to go on and try something different.
+Anyway, for today’s article, I wanted to go on and try something different.
 Kind of a creative advertising exercise, if you will, to show

-my friends everyone that my fixation is more than justified and, more importantly, why you should get infatuated as well (if you care about becoming a great marketer).
+my friends, everyone, that my fixation is more than justified and, more importantly, why you should get infatuated as well (if you care about becoming a great marketer).